Faculty Frequently Asked Questions

 The SI program targets historically challenging courses; these are courses with high (roughly 25% of the class) D, F, W rates.
 However, we consider each courses needs on a case by case basis.
-If you are interested in SI for your class or department, please contact Arturo Rodriguez, Associate Director of Academic Support Services.
+If you are interested in SI for your class or department, please contact Marco Ortiz, Director.

 Please provide the following information in your request:

 - Typical enrollment

 Faculty are our primary partners in promoting academic support and developing an SI-attending culture.
 Successful practices that Arizona Faculty engage in include: